 Moveable pulley:

-The moveable types of pulley consist of a drum that moves while moving an object.
-There is no change in direction of the force but the object still feels much lighter than it supposes to.
+The moveable type of pulley consists of a drum that moves while moving an object.
+There is no change in direction of the force but the object still feels much lighter than it is supposed to.
 A moveable pulley moves more freely.
 It’s often seen in an elevator.

 Types of belts

-Below are the various types of belt used in different applications:
+Below are the various types of belts used in different applications:

 Flat belt:

-Flat types of belts are used where low power and more speed is required.
+Flat types of belts are used where low power and more speed are required.
 They are rectangular cross-section types and the shaft distance must be between 5 to 10 meters.
-These belts transmit power by using friction produce between the belt and pulley.
+These belts transmit power by using friction produced between the belt and the pulley.
 Finally, the pulley’s rotation in flat belts is in the same direction and the efficiency of the belt is around 98%.
 However, the belt makes little noise.

 V belt: